 These mounds were made by hand, using primitive hand tools and baskets to move dirt.
 What makes this site most impressive to me was these were hunter-gatherers… they did not farm.
 This site was home to hundreds, even thousands of people who did not have the capability to raise crops but had to rely upon whatever they could find for food.

-The other staggering thing about this site is there is no stone quarries anywhere near by, so the folks who lived here developed extensive trade networks throughout the area to get the materials needed for hand tools.
+The other staggering thing about this site is there are no stone quarries anywhere nearby, so the folks who lived here developed extensive trade networks throughout the area to get the materials needed for hand tools.

 Touring the site is easy: there is a driving tour and walking trails which will easily take you to all of the mounds.
 There are also ranger-led tours and demonstrations, a modest visitor center and a pretty good film outlining the site.